This article explains the relationship between anxiety and feeling depressed.

 - How to stop an anxiety attack and panic.

 - Free online anxiety tests to screen for anxiety.
 Two minute tests with instant results.
 Such as:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/counseling/therapy for problematic anxiety and its sensations and symptoms, including
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Depression, Feeling Depressed, Low Mood anxiety symptoms.